pmlmodelling/ersem/docs/source/workflow.rst

 2. Create a `branch <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository>`_
    from the `private ERSEM <https://github.com/pmlmodelling/ersem-dev>`_ repo.
-The naming convention of the branch is as follows `XX-[description]` where `XX` is the issue ID (this can be found after creation of the issue) and `[description]` is a one or two work description to identify the branch with the corresponding issue.
+The naming convention of the branch is as follows `XX-[description]` where `XX` is the issue ID (this can be found after creation of the issue) and `[description]` is a one- or two- word description to identify the branch with the corresponding issue.
 3. Commit all changes outlined in the issue to this branch and push branch to the private ERSEM repo.
 4. Create `pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_
    to merge the branch you have made the changes on into the `master` branch.
 In the creation of the pull request you will need to assign specific people to review the changes you have made before it can be merged into the master branch.
-5. Once the updates have been approved by the review/reviewers they will merge the development into the master branch.
+5. Once the updates have been approved by the reviewer/reviewers they will merge the development into the master branch.
 6. When the private master branch is updated you will need to talk to the ERSEM repo manager to merge those changes back to the public repo.